GetStream/stream-video-android/README.md

 ## 🔮 Sample Apps

 We have several different sample apps and example kits you can use to explore our SDK integration.
-These cater to both Jetpack Compose and XML UI toolkits.
+These cater to both Jetpack Compose and XML UI toolkit.
 That way, you can choose which sample suits your preferred programming style and technology.

 ### 🧩 Jetpack Compose Sample App